audunegames/localization/README.md

 ## Features

 * A localization system component that is configured solely with components on a GameObject.
 Add locale loaders and selectors to the system to control the ways locales are loaded and selectors.
 Acces the functonality of the system through scripting.
-* Create locales with scriptable objects, or import them from TOML files.
+* Create locales with scriptable objects, or import them from TOML or [PO files](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
 Custom parsers for importing locales can also be defined.
 * Format strings in a locale using the [ICU message format](https://lokalise.com/blog/complete-guide-to-icu-message-format/).
 Messages have support for `number`, `date`, `plural`, `selectordinal`, and `select` formats.
 Plural rules for all locales defined by the [CLDR](https://www.unicode.org/cldr/charts/44/supplemental/language_plural_rules.html#cs) are included in the package and automatically applied.
 * Reference strings from the table of locales in your code or in the inspector to localize them on demand.
 Add arguments to a reference or format the result via scripting.
 * Define custom locale loaders to define sources where the system loads locales from.
 A locale loader that loads locales from assets, as well as a loader that loads additional locale sat runtime from the StreamingAssets folder, are included.